 When clients face internal compliance concerns or government inquiries into company conduct, Bradley conducts confidential internal investigations to identify noncompliance and determine its root cause.
 We act efficiently and cost-effectively to assess our clients’ physical and electronic documentation, identify relevant information, and respond appropriately to government requests.

 Our role in these investigations is to act on behalf of our clients in light of the potential violations of consumer laws and associated consequences.
 Our activities extend to:

 In the last several years alone, we have handled cases involving regulators in multistate banking, Department of Housing and Urban Development (HUD), federal banking, and – most recently – CFPB examinations and investigations.

 We also assist clients in responding to both informal and formal inquiries by:

-As in related areas, we resolve the majority of these investigations before the filing of any lawsuit and have seen a high percentage be resolved through direct meetings with the government.
+We resolve the majority of these investigations before the filing of any lawsuit and a high percentage of these matters are resolved through direct meetings with the government.

 Since the collapse of numerous high-volume foreclosure legal service providers, we have played an active role in helping our clients respond to regulators, who have become increasingly focused on servicers’ oversight of third-party vendors.
 This comes into play especially with the Office of the Comptroller of the Currency (OCC) and Federal Reserve System, including the Federal Reserve Bank (FRB), which now require servicers to certify that default legal service providers are in compliance with applicable state and federal laws, rules and regulations, judicial requirements, and other work standards.

-Bradley also handles matters with regard to the Securities and Exchange Commission (SEC) and the Federal Deposit Insurance Corporation (FDIC).
+Bradley also handles matters with regards to the Securities and Exchange Commission (SEC) and the Federal Deposit Insurance Corporation (FDIC).